Cruise Facts$1 Billion Club: Most Expensive Cruise Ships Ever Built

 Year Built: 2022

-30 Most Expensive Cruise Ships Built to Date
+Most Expensive Cruise Ships Built to Date

-Capacity Approx.
+Ship Date Built Capacity Approx. Cost

-Icon Of The Seas 2023 7600 $2 billion
+Icon of the Seas 2023 7600 $2 billion

 Allure of the Seas 2010 6780 $1.43 billion

-Harmony Of The Seas 2016 6780 $1.35 billion
+Harmony of the Seas 2016 6780 $1.35 billion

-Symphony Of The Seas 2018 6680 $1.35 billion
+Symphony of the Seas 2018 6680 $1.35 billion

 Wonder of the Seas 2022 6988 $1.35 billion